 - Avoiding disposables.
 Hankies instead of tissues, cloth nappies and sanitary pads instead of disposables, washcloths instead of kitchen sponges…

 - Buying less things, of higher quality.
-There’s a lot of cheap / free plastic toys available, and they don’t last long before ending up in the bin.
+There’s a lot of cheap / free stuff available, but they don’t last long before ending up in the bin.

 - Food scraps go to the worm farm or compost.